New Jersey Network: Digital television

 The state network's digital signals were multiplexed:

-After NJN ceased operations and WNET took over the operations of NJN, NJN Kids was removed and sub-channel .3 remained with no programming.
+After NJN ceased operations and WNET took over the operations of NJN, NJN2 was removed and sub-channel .3 remained with no programming.
 In October 2017, the third sub-channel was removed and the .2 sub-channel began broadcasting NHK World.

 Analog-to-digital conversion

 The four NJN stations shut down their analog signals on June 12, 2009, as part of the DTV transition in the United States.
 Each of the four NJN stations remained on their pre-transition digital assignments using PSIP to display virtual channels for each NJN station corresponding to their former analog channel numbers.

 Television Programming

 Original materials from New Jersey Public Broadcasting Authority have been contributed to the American Archive of Public Broadcasting.